The school was founded in 2013 and is a 501c3 tax exempt non-profit.

-Support our work to build a strong craft community!
-Your contribution will help us build a solid foundation for growth and become the Northwest’s premier folk craft and cultural destination!
+You can help support the of work building a strong arts, culture and heritage community by making a donation.
+Our supporters enable us to build a solid foundation for growth and become the Northwest’s premier folk craft and cultural destination!

 Contributions to Arbutus will support:

 - infrastructure needs such as HVAC, upgrading/expanding power outlets, improve lighting, plumbing,

 - improve our tech support and staffing for creating and administering programs, events and activities

 - last but not least, your chance to contribute to the kind of activities you value taking place in your community!

 The Arbutus Folk School was founded in 2013 with a mission to “enrich lives and build community through joyful hands-on learning with master artisans.”
 We are located in a 4,000 SF historic building in downtown Olympia and have core programs in Wood Arts, Metal Smithing, Fiber Arts, Ceramics, Music, Stonecarving and more!